15 Genius Ideas to Use Up Leftover Soup

 Whip Up a Stir Fry

 Turn a boring soup it into a stir fry dish.
-Take out some of the broth, add fresh veggies, tofu or chicken breasts and noodles like the Sea Tangle Noodle Company Kelp Noodles that’s on our list of 9 Best Pastas for Weight Loss.
-There’s something so comforting about having a warm broth with your noodles in combination with some soft wholesome vegetables.
+Take out some of the broth, add fresh veggies, tofu or chicken breasts and healthy pasta like the Sea Tangle Noodle Company Kelp Noodles.
+There's something so comforting about having a warm broth with your noodles in combination with some soft wholesome vegetables.
 Warning: Slurping noodles too fast can get messy!

 Try a Savory Pancake